patternfly/patternfly-react/packages/react-core/src/demos/Card/Card.md

 import azureIcon from './FuseConnector_Icons_AzureServices.png';
 import restIcon from './FuseConnector_Icons_REST.png';

-This is a demo that showcases Patternfly cards.

 ## Examples

+This demonstrates how you can assemble a full page view that contains a grid of equal sized cards that includes a toolbar for managing card grid contents.

-### Basic
+### Card view
 ```js isFullscreen
 import React from 'react';
 import {